 Butterfly bushes (Buddleia davidii) are grown for their long panicles of colorful flowers and their ability to attract butterflies and beneficial insects.
 They bloom in spring and summer, but the naturally attractive shape of the shrub and evergreen foliage keep the bush interesting, even when it is not in bloom.
-These tough plants tolerate a variety of conditions and are hardy in U.S. Department of Agriculture hardiness zones 5 through 9.
+These tough plants tolerate a variety of conditions and are hardy in USDA plant hardiness zones 5 through 9.
 Find out more about butterfly bush planting and care.

 Butterfly Bush Planting

 Planting a butterfly bush in an optimum location minimizes the time you’ll spend on maintenance.
 Choose a sunny or partly shaded area where the soil is well-drained.
 Soil that is constantly wet encourages rot.
 When planted in good quality garden soil, a butterfly bush rarely needs fertilizer.